-In January 2004, the Company concluded a three-year \$100 million syndicated secured revolving credit facility with Fleet National Bank ("Fleet") and several other banks, and Fleet as agent, pursuant to which the Company pledged certain of its shopping center properties.
+In January 2004, the Company concluded a three-year \$100 million syndicated secured revolving credit facility with Fleet National Bank ("Fleet") and several other banks, and Fleet as agent, pursuant to which the Company pledged certain of its shopping center properties as collateral for borrowings thereunder.
 Borrowings under the facility bear interest at a rate of LIBOR plus 225 to 275 basis points ("bps") depending on the Company's overall leverage ratio, as defined.
-The facility is subject to customary financial covenants including limits on leverage and other financial statement ratios.
-As of March 31, 2004, based on covenants and collateral in place, the Company is permitted to draw up to approximately \$71.5 million, of which \$17.8 million remained available.
-The Company is presently in the process of adding properties to the collateral pool in order to make the full facility available.
-The Company expects to use the line of credit to finance acquisitions of shopping centers, capital improvements, redevelopment and new development projects, working capital and other corporate purposes.
+The facility is subject to customary financial covenants, including limits on leverage and other financial statement ratios.
+As of June 30, 2004, based on covenants and collateral in place, the Company was permitted to draw up to approximately \$85.5 million, of which approximately \$10.5 million remained available as of that date.
+On July 29, 2004, the Company repaid \$55,250,000 of outstanding loans under the secured revolving credit facility from the net process of adding properties to the collateral pool with the intent to make the full facility available.
+The Company expects to use the secured revolving credit facility to finance acquisitions of shopping centers, and for capital improvements, redevelopment and new development projects, working capital and other general corporate purposes.

-Note 10.
-Intangible Lease Asset/Liability
+Note 9.
+Intangible Lease Assets/Liabilities